AstarNetwork/astar-docs/docs/EVM/web3-onboard.md

 ```

 And of course if you want to know how to tweak this library more, just look at the [Web3-Onboard documentation](https://onboard.blocknative.com/docs/overview/introduction).

+You can also play with a live demo on [Repl.it](https://replit.com/@gluneau/Astar-web3-onboard-EVM-Demo#src/App.jsx)